nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 ## Add
-General command to add different types into HireLah.
+General command to add different data types into HireLah.

-Format: `add -TYPE`
+Format: `add -TYPE …​`
 * TYPE must take the form of `a`, `i`, `p`
-* -a will add an applicant
+   * `-a` to indicate adding an applicant
-* -i will add an interview
+   * `-i` to indicate adding an interview
-* -p will add a position
+   * `-p` to indicate adding a position

 ### Adding an Applicant: `add -a`